Afriyie Acquah

-Afriyie Acquah (/æˈfriːi æxˈwɑː/ af-REE-ee-_-akh-WAH; born 5 January 1992) is a Ghanaian professional footballer who plays as a midfielder for Iraqi club Al-Quwa Al-Jawiya and the Ghana national team.
+Afriyie Acquah (/æˈfriːi æxˈwɑː/ af-REE-ee-_-akh-WAH; born 5 January 1992) is a Ghanaian professional footballer who plays as a midfielder.

 Early life

 He speaks Italian, having learnt from his private tutor since he moved to Italy in 2010 and has a brother.
-Acquah said he had chosen shirt 94 in dedication of his mother, who was involved a car accident and survived that year.
+Acquah said he had chosen shirt 94 in dedication to his mother, who was involved in a car accident and survived that year.

 Club career

 Early career

-Born in Accra, Greater Accra, Ghana, Acquah began his career in Glentoran Football Academy in Sunyani, Ghana, which established by Christopher Forsythe an Irish National from Sunyani.
-During his Glentoran's career, Acquah was awarded as "Best Ghanaian midfielder's Under-14".
+Born in Accra, Greater Accra, Ghana, Acquah began his career at Glentoran Football Academy in Sunyani, Ghana, which was established by Christopher Forsythe an Irish National from Sunyani.
+During his Glentoran career, Acquah was awarded "Best Ghanaian Midfielder Under-14".

-He later transferred to Bechem United as the Northern Irish club unable to sign him, due to work permit issues, despite travelling with Christopher Forsythe to Belfast to train with the first team.
+He later transferred to Bechem United as the Northern Irish club was unable to sign him, due to work permit issues, despite travelling with Christopher Forsythe to Belfast to train with the first team.
 In April 2009, he played for Bechem United against Italian club Empoli.

 Palermo

 On 1 February 2010, Palermo signed Acquah from Ghanaian club D.C.
 United Agogo for free, but €500,000 agent fee went to SCMG Sport Consulting & Management GmbH.
 Palermo was fined by FIGC as it violated the third-party ownership rule in April 2012.
 FIGC found that Acquah had signed a contract with the agent in June 2009 as he was unable to join any club aboard until he turned 18.

-After choosing number 94 shirt, Acquah made his Palermo debut, coming on as a substitute for Giulio Migliaccio in the 32nd minute, in 4–2 loss against Fiorentina on 13 February 2011.
+After choosing the number 94 shirt, Acquah made his Palermo debut, coming on as a substitute for Giulio Migliaccio in the 32nd minute, in a 4–2 loss against Fiorentina on 13 February 2011.
 After making four appearances by the start of April, Acquah signed a five-year contract, keeping him until 2016.